 Personal gauge and sample square

 To find your personal gauge you have to make a granny square by the following instructions.
-The purpose of making the sample square is to.
+The purpose of making the sample square is to ensure the sufficiency of yarn in yarn packs.
 If your gauge is more loose than the sample, you may end up with bigger blanket and you may run out of yarn sooner.
 On the other hand with tighter gauge the blanket becomes smaller and there may be leftover yarn.
 The sample square helps you to compare the sizes of your squares to keep the same, and if necessary you can remake square if it is too small/big.

 Gauge of the sample square